mribrgr/StuRa-Mitgliederdatenbank/docs/sphinx/source/developer/deployment.rst

   ``STATIC_ROOT = os.path.join(BASE_DIR, 'mystatic/')``

 Now we can close and save the file.
-After this you need to crate the folder static in the directory StuRa-Mitgliederdatenbank with the command.
+After this you need to create the folder static in the directory StuRa-Mitgliederdatenbank with the command.

   ``mkdir static``